Photon condensation, Van Vleck paramagnetism, and chiral cavities: Introduction

-Since Refs.~\cite{nataf_prl_2019,andolina_prb_2020,guerci_prl_2020} are limited to extended electron systems, the key question we try and answer in this Letter is the following: can photon condensation occur when a molecular system, which is not translationally invariant, is coupled to a cavity field?
-We show that the answer is affirmative provided that two conditions are satisfied.
+The key question we try and answer in this Letter is the following: can photon condensation---which, so far, has been studied only in itinerant electron systems~\cite{nataf_prl_2019,andolina_prb_2020,guerci_prl_2020}---occur in the realm of polaritonic chemistry?
+In this Letter, we show that incorporating the effects of magnetic coupling, photon condensation can occur in a system of molecules, which does not display extended Bloch states and an itinerant character.
+Two conditions need to be satisfied.
 On the one hand, one needs to work with a molecular system whose orbital response displays paramagnetic character.
 To this end, we exploit a genuinely quantum mechanical mechanism leading to orbital paramagnetism in a molecular system, which is often dubbed ``Van Vleck paramagnetism"~\cite{Grosso}.
 This mechanism guarantees a paramagnetic orbital response provided that the molecule has a doublet of quasi-degenerate levels.
 On the other hand, one needs to confine these Van Vleck molecules to a cavity where a transverse spatially-varying ${\bm A}({\bm r})$ is at play.
 Since a spatially-varying ${\bm A}$ leads to a finite magnetic field ${\bm B}({\bm r}) =\nabla_{\bm r} \times {\bm A}({\bm r})$, the simplest cavity one can consider is a cavity hosting a uniform ${\bm B}$ field.
-Since such field breaks time-reversal symmetry, our cavity falls into the category of chiral cavities~\cite{hubener_naturematerials_2021} with chirality of temporal (rather than structural) character.
+Our cavity falls into the category of chiral cavities~\cite{hubener_naturematerials_2021} with chirality of temporal (rather than structural) character.